The Bankrate promise

 Brick-and-mortar banks may offer these checking account features, too, but they may come at a cost: maintaining a high minimum balance.
 Online checking accounts, meanwhile, typically have no or low minimum balance requirements.

-What to watch: You’ll need at least $15,000 to earn the top-tier APY on this checking account.
+What to watch: You’ll need at least $15,000 to earn the top-tier APY.
 Savers looking for a higher yield on their money, especially if it’s earmarked for saving, should consider high-yield savings accounts or money market accounts.

 Chime customers also have access to direct deposits up to two days early, which can help beginners on tight budgets more easily meet monthly expenses.
 Chime also has a network of more than 60,000 fee-free ATMs.

 What to watch: Chime is a challenger bank, a term used to describe technology companies that act as banks.
 Chime’s banking services are provided by The Bancorp Bank or Stride Bank.
 Both banks are backed by the Federal Deposit Insurance Corp.
 (FDIC).

 Charles Schwab: Best online checking for travelers